List ranking

 In parallel algorithms, the list ranking problem involves determining the position, or rank, of each item in a linked list.
-That is, the first item in the list should be assigned the number 1, the second item in the list should be assigned the number 2, etc. Although it is straightforward to solve this problem efficiently on a sequential computer, by traversing the list in order, it is more complicated to solve in parallel.
+Conventionally, this rank denotes the distance of an item to the end of the list; for example, the final item might be assigned a rank of 0, the penultimate item a rank of 1, and so forth.
+However, the metric is generic and frequently adapted to compute distance from the head instead.
+Although it is straightforward to solve this problem efficiently on a sequential computer, by traversing the list in order, it is more complicated to solve in parallel.
 As Anderson & Miller (1990) wrote, the problem was viewed as important in the parallel algorithms community both for its many applications and because solving it led to many important ideas that could be applied in parallel algorithms more generally.

 History

 The list ranking problem was posed by Wyllie (1979), who solved it with a parallel algorithm using logarithmic time and O(n log n) total steps (that is, O(n) processors).
 Over a sequence of many subsequent papers, this was eventually improved to linearly many steps (O(n/log n) processors), on the most restrictive model of synchronous shared-memory parallel computation, the exclusive read exclusive write PRAM (Vishkin 1984; Cole & Vishkin 1989;Anderson & Miller 1990).
 This number of steps matches the sequential algorithm.